 Joking aside, gum and tooth disease in dogs is a big problem in Britain.
-Vets treat around 11 cases of tooth and gum disease each week, with 16% of vets treating 20 or more cases.
+Direct Line research from 2016 revealed that vets treat around 11 cases of tooth and gum disease each week, with 16% of vets treating 20 or more cases.

 With the average cost of treatment being around £186.52, you could save yourself a lot of money (and your pet a lot of discomfort) by following a few handy pointers.